zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

 * Each service configuration provides functions that implement the transition from off to on, from on to off, and optionally from an error state to off.
-Transitions that may put a calling thread to sleep must be flagged in the configuration to support safe invocation from non-thread context.
+Transitions that may put a calling thread to sleep must be flagged in the configuration to support detecting unsafe invocation from non-thread context.
 * All operations are asynchronous, and are initiated by a function call that references a specific service and is given client notification data.
 The function call will succeed or fail.
 On success, the